easy-koa/easy-koa/README.md

 #### Core

 Kapp.js provides a lightweight dependency injection container with strict process control.
+If any one component failed to load, Application will also fail to start.
+This measure can expose the problem as much as possible, and reducing the impact on the production environment.
 And the components will achieve specific functions.
-Of course, if any one component failed to load, Application will also fail to start.

-Because this measure can expose the problem as much as possible, and reducing the impact on the production environment.

 #### Components

 Just mentioned, Components are units that implement specific functions.

 You can indicate the dependencies of a component via the `@InjectPlugin` annotation.

-Kapp.js can help you to manage component dependencies.
+Kapp.js will help you to manage component dependencies.
 If a component's dependencies are not initialized, Kapp.js will give priority to initializing that component.
 But remember, do not appear circular dependencies.

 Kapp.js has some built-in components, including `Cron`, `Logger`, `Monitor`, `Server`.